-IP Port - Users have the option of setting the incoming TCP port number, which can be different than the UDP port number.
+IP Port - Users have the option of setting the incoming TCP port number.
+Default for instance #1 is 9000, and default for instances 2-5 are 9002-9005 respectively.

 Note: Warnings given above about changing port numbers also apply here-calls with mismatched port numbers will fail.